yiyutonghua/MobileGlues/README.md

 # MobileGlues

-**MobileGlues**, which stands for "(on) Mobile, GL uses ES", is a GL implementation running on top of host OpenGL ES 3.1, with running Minecraft Java Edition in mind.
+**MobileGlues**, which stands for "(on) Mobile, GL uses ES", is a GL implementation running on top of host OpenGL ES 3.x (best on 3.2, minimum 3.0), with running Minecraft: Java Edition in mind.

 # License